Epic-Breakfast-Productions/OpenQuarterMaster/software/core/oqm-core-api/docs/sphinx-test/source/running/01_prerequisites.rst

 SSL Cert
 ^^^^^^^^

 You can optionally configure a SSL cert to enable HTTPS.
-You will have to have this provided.
+You will have to provide this.